SouthForkResearch/SalmonidNetworkIBM/docs/Early Results.md

 unrealistic placeholders in the current model.
 Eventually, matching these to field data will be a key step in model validation.

+A glitch in the current plotting code left some of these unlabeled, but they alternate stages: smolt, spawner, smolt, spawner, smolt, spawner.

 ![Fish Passage Plots](/docs/Media/Results_Restoration/Passage%20Plots.png)

 ### Individual fish histories